fengyangyang98/Papercutting/README.md

 I am now a junior student majoring in CS.
 I want to change the status that many students studying CS don’t like coding.
 I found that in China, many students learning CS do not like coding very much, they are more focused on algorithms and some very theoretical knowledge.
 When it comes to the requirements  to write large-scale projects, they are usually powerless.

 This is because we did not really enjoy coding when we were in freshman year, and cultivated the habit of coding.
-Instead, we are more focused on how to use recursive to dazzle techniques in C language.
+Instead, we are more focused on how to use recursive to dazzle techniques in C.

 At the beginning of learning coding, we need to enjoy coding, and get used to coding.
 I did a project called Cuser.
 When we were studying the development of STC, I saw that the students around were confused about the hardware development and their experience was extremely poor.
 So I made this simple project.
 In this project, through the communication between the PC/Mac and board, we can use Python to simply write a few codes to achieve a variety of functions on our development board.
 This allows beginners to feel the fun of hardware development, instead of falling into the ocean of hardware development at the beginning, and even drowning in the water.

 Swift is also a good way for novices to enjoy coding.
 It allows us to feel the code we have written in some visual ways.
-In this challenge, I felt the playground ’s friendliness to novices.
+In this challenge, I feel the playground ’s friendliness to novices.
 I seldom use Swift before.
 Through the documents provided by apple, I can easily build a simple game in playground.

 After we have some interest in coding, some more in-depth theoretical knowledge is also necessary, such as computer architecture, compiler, operating system, and so on.
 In our school, I usually use a lot of pictures and examples to explain some more in-depth principles to my classmates, and sometimes use some real-life examples as a comparison.